Learn how to cook sweetheart cabbage (pointed or hispi cabbage). This is the simplest and probably most delicious way of cooking it.

 - Pork: A match made in heaven.
 Try it with Pork Belly Slices, Cast-Iron Pork Tenderloin, Pork Chops in Milk Marinade, or Meatballs and Rice.

-- Chicken or turkey: How about pairing it with Cast-Iron Chicken Breast, Whole Roasted Chicken, Roasted Chicken Thighs, or Chicken Breast Patties.
+- Chicken or turkey: How about pairing it with Tender Pan-Fried Chicken Thighs, Cast-Iron Chicken Breast, Whole Roasted Chicken, Roasted Chicken Thighs, or Chicken Breast Patties.
 It also goes well with Turkey Legs in the Oven or Roasted Turkey Drumsticks.

-- Lamb: The sauteed veggies make a great side dish for Slow Cooked Lamb Shoulder or Baked Lamb Chops.
+- Lamb or beef: The sauteed veggies make a great side dish for Slow Cooked Lamb Shoulder, Baked Lamb Chops, or Beef Ribs in the Oven.

 - Keep it vegetarian: Serve it with Chickpea Meatballs, Broccoli and Cauliflower Balls, or Baked Cauliflower Potato Patties.